ECToo/aa3rdparty/trunk/docs/bloodline-readme.txt

 *** Thanks ***

 Thanks all beta testers
-Thanks Snowwhite for the Mapname
-Thanks Metalhead, Rigel and Max for giving me some tips to improve the map
+Thanks Rigel for the Mapname

 *** Contact ***